Hardziyevich/specific-group/java-programming/doc/oop/modifiers.md

 the `protected`.
 It also has package-level access, but it also applies to inherited classes as well, unlike `protected`.
 So, you can say that its access is more limited.

 We’ve seen a hint of how data members can be created in a class.
-In the next lesson, we will go into further details on the topic.
+In the next chapter, we will go into further details on the topic.

 <hr>